 Joseph, as a young man, chose to be morally pure and honest, and he was awarded highest honors in the Egyptian kingdom (Genesis 41:41).

-Daniel, a young captive in the land of Babylon, purposed (chose) in his heart not to defile himself with the portion of the king's meat, nor with the wine which he drank (Daniel 1:8).
+Daniel, a young captive in the land of Babylon, “purposed in his heart that he would not defile himself with the portion of the king’s meat, nor with the wine which he drank” (Daniel 1:8).
 As a result he and his three companions, who likewise made the noble choice, were in favor with God and the king.
-Had they not made this choice, the examples of Daniel in the lions' den and that of the three men in the fiery furnace would not be recorded in the Bible.
+Had they not made this choice, the examples of Daniel in the lions’ den and that of the three men in the fiery furnace would not be recorded in the Bible.

 Jesus our Lord was apprehended and brought before Pilate.
 The Jews cried out, saying, “If thou let this man go, thou art not Caesar’s friend.”
 Pilate pondered the situation before him.
 He considered Caesar (the world) and the Lord of glory who stood before him.
 He made his choice, and he delivered Jesus to be crucified (John 19).

-Choosing the world with its pleasures will end in destruction (2 Peter 3:10-11).
+Choosing the world with its pleasures will end in destruction (1 John 2:15-17).

 Deciding to cast one’s lot with the children of God instead of going the course of the world is making a good and wise choice.
 Having Christ as our companion brings us into the presence of a wise counselor who will guide us in all decisions of life.

-Dear reader friend, have you made the choice to follow Jesus?
+Have you made the choice to follow Jesus?
 Is He dearer and nearer to you than anyone else in this world?
-Have you accepted His ways as your ways, surrendered your life to Him, and confessed and forsaken all your sins?
-Is His Word precious to you, sweeter than any other book?
+Have you accepted his ways as your ways, surrendered your life to Him, and confessed and forsaken all your sins?
+Is his Word precious to you, sweeter than any other book?
 Have you chosen in your room, home, or somewhere else, a secret place where in meditation and prayer you commune with your Lord?
-If you are His and He is yours, you are experiencing the most blessed condition.
+If you are his and He is yours, you are experiencing the most blessed condition.
 It is a foretaste of heaven, and choosing rightly every day will lead to endless bliss.